New delegated regulation published in the Official Journal

 Removed from the list

-The Commission has reviewed countries' progress in addressing the strategic deficiencies in their AML/CFT systems.
-These countries have already been removed from the FATF list of "countries and territories under enhanced supervision".
-On this basis, the Commission decided that these countries no longer have strategic deficiencies.
+The Commission reviewed the progress made by certain countries in addressing the strategic deficiencies in their AML/CFT regimes.
+These countries had already been removed from the FATF list of jurisdictions under increased monitoring.
+Based on this, the Commission concluded that these countries no longer have strategic deficiencies:

 - Barbados